Redoutable-class submarine (1928): Service with the Allies

 In December 1942 an accord was reached between U.S. and French authorities for the transfer, one by one, of the Redoutable-class submarines to the United States for refitting and modernization, given that their design was by now almost twenty years old.
 The motors were overhauled, the batteries changed, and the pressure hulls and diving auxiliaries reinforced.
 The ballasts were also reworked to improve the range of the boats.
 Efforts were made to improve the soundproofing the submarines.
 The submarines were equipped with radar, underwater sound systems, better performing asdic, bathythermographs and other capabilities.
 The living conditions were improved with the installation of air conditioning and a refrigerator.
 The conning tower was modified, with the removal of various navigational features, which were replaced with an anti-aerial armament.
 The telescopic masts were also removed.
 Archimède left Dakar on 8 February 1943 and sailed to Philadelphia, where she remained for almost a year.
 Work began in May at the Philadelphia Naval Shipyard, but was complicated by the lack of blueprints and schematics.
 As well as this, the four surviving submarines used two different types of motor – an issue which caused problems for the American engineers.
 However, they were impressed by the modern fabrication of the nearly twenty year old boats.
 Alterations to Archimède were completed on 19 February 1944, and she was replaced in the shipyard by Le Glorieux until July, then Le Centaure from 2 June to 18 December and finally Casabianca from 2 August 1944 to 30 March 1945.
 The last two refits were less through than the first.
 Argo was deemed in too poor condition for a complete overhaul, and was transferred for use as a training boat for American submariners.

 After returning from the United States, Archimède carried out surveillance missions and intelligence operations between March and August 1944.
 In April and June the boat landed and embarked several assets on the Spanish coast.
-On 12 May she mistaken for a German U-boat and was attacked by three British aircraft.
+On 12 May she was mistaken for a German U-boat and was attacked by three British aircraft.
 Archimède escaped after submerging 40 m.
 During the night of 13 and 14 July Archimède was spotted by a Wassermann radar off Cape Dramont and chased by three anti-submarine patrol boats for three hours.
 On 16 July Archimède located a small German convoy and fired four torpedoes against an aviso which was saved by its draught, which was less than the running depth of the French mechanically launched torpedoes.
 On 10 August the submarines left the French coast in anticipation of Operation Dragoon.
 By now the submarine war in the Mediterranean was largely over.
 By the time the French submarines were operating there German traffic had drastically reduced, and there were few targets for them.